hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

 <div class="note-from-the-future">
   <h4>Note from 2023:</h4>
   <p>
-    Asciiarena.com is nowdays <a href="https://asciiarena.se">asciiarena.se</a>, but unfortunately it seems to be down every once in a while.
+    Asciiarena.com is nowadays <a href="https://asciiarena.se">asciiarena.se</a>, but unfortunately it seems to be down every once in a while.
 Archives containing all the released collys from 1992–2015 can be found on <a href="https://github.com/textmodes/archive-amiga">github</a>
   </p>
 </div>